Exploring Internet of Things Adoption Challenges in Manufacturing Firms: A Delphi Fuzzy Analytical Hierarchy Process Approach: Conclusions and future works

+Our study offers practical recommendations for overcoming IoT adoption barriers tailored to manufacturing firms' unique challenges.
+These recommendations encompass strategies for addressing issues such as high initial implementation costs, technological complexity, and resistance to change, providing actionable insights for industry practitioners seeking to navigate the IoT adoption journey effectively.

+The practical implications of our research extend beyond academia, serving as a pragmatic guide for industrial managers and decision-makers.
+Armed with the knowledge gleaned from our study, stakeholders can develop tailored strategies, set informed priorities, and embark on a transformational journey towards harnessing the vast potential of IoT technologies in the manufacturing sector.
+By facilitating the adoption of IoT technologies, our research contributes to enhancing operational efficiency, driving innovation, and maintaining competitiveness in an increasingly digitalized and interconnected world.

-\section{Conclusions and Future Works}
+\section{Conclusions and future works}

-In this study, we have comprehensively examined the hurdles manufacturing firms face in embracing IoT technologies.
-Leveraging the combined Delphi and FAHP methodology, we have identified these challenges and ranked them in terms of their relative significance.
-Our findings have illuminated the landscape of IoT adoption within the context of the Bangladeshi manufacturing industry.
-Our research has yielded several key insights.
-Firstly, we have identified and ranked eleven prominent barriers to IoT adoption in Bangladeshi manufacturing.
+In this study, we comprehensively examined the barriers that manufacturing firms face in embracing IoT technologies.
+By leveraging the combined Delphi and FAHP methodology, we identified these challenges and ranked them in terms of their relative significance, illuminating the landscape of IoT adoption within the context of the Bangladeshi manufacturing industry.
+Our study yielded several key insights.
+First, we identified and ranked 11 prominent barriers to IoT adoption in the Bangladeshi manufacturing industry.
 These findings serve as a valuable resource for industry practitioners and decision-makers, providing them with a clear understanding of the challenges they must address.
-Our study highlights that "Lack of top management commitment to implementing new technology" (B10), "High initial implementation investment costs" (B9), and "Risks associated with switching to a new business model" (B7) are the top three hurdles that require immediate attention.
-Furthermore, our research contributes to the growing body of knowledge on IoT adoption in the manufacturing sector, shedding light on the nuanced challenges specific to the Bangladeshi context.
-It underscores the need for tailored strategies and initiatives to facilitate a smoother transition to IoT technologies.
+Our study highlights that ``Lack of top management commitment to implementing new technology" (B10), ``High initial implementation investment costs" (B9), and ``Risks associated with switching to a new business model" (B7) are the top three hurdles that require immediate attention.
+Furthermore, our research contributes to the growing body of knowledge on IoT adoption in the manufacturing sector, shedding light on nuanced challenges specific to the Bangladeshi context.
+This underscores the need for tailored strategies and initiatives to facilitate a smooth transition to IoT technologies.

-However, it's important to acknowledge the study's limitations.
-It primarily focused on barriers, potentially overlooking opportunities and enablers.
-The findings are specific to Bangladeshi manufacturing, and generalizability to other regions and sectors may require further investigation.
-Additionally, the FAHP approach, while effective, relies on expert opinions and predefined criteria, introducing subjectivity.
+It is important to acknowledge the limitations of this study.
+It primarily focuses on barriers, potentially overlooking opportunities and enablers.
+The findings are specific to Bangladeshi manufacturing, and their generalizability to other regions and sectors may require further investigation.
+Additionally, the FAHP approach, while effective, relies on expert opinions and predefined criteria, thereby introducing subjectivity.